dsNikhilds/Project_12-US-Accidents-Data-Analysis/README.md

 Data structure: This csv file include 1.5 M rows and 47 coloumns.

+" 50+ Insights were found from the dataset. "

 ### Description

 This is a countrywide car accident dataset, which covers 49 states of the USA.
 This dataset has been collected in real-time, using multiple Traffic APIs and is collected from February 2016 to December 2020.
 Currently, there are about 1.5 million accident records in this dataset.